 For prospective home buyers, understanding the history of a home is crucial before committing to what might be one of the most significant purchases of their lives.
 Enter the property title search: a deep dive into public records to uncover the property’s past, ensuring a clear and undisputed transfer of ownership.

 The property title search acts as a safeguard, unraveling any possible mysteries or disputes linked to the property.
 Whether it’s an undisclosed heir with potential claims, an unresolved lien from a previous owner, or discrepancies in the property’s size and boundaries, the title search brings them all to light.

 What is the property title?

-Only the person who owns the home has a right to sell the home.
-Again, seemingly straightforward, but let’s say a husband and wife are trying to sell their home, but the home is in only the wife’s name.
-The wife is the only person who can sell the home, not the husband.
+Only the person who owns the home has the right to sell it.
+So, let’s say a husband and wife are trying to sell their home, but the home is in only the wife’s name.
+That means the wife is the only person who can sell the home, not the husband.
 This can be important, especially in sticky family situations like divorce.

 What is a property title search?

 A property title search is a search for documents on a specific property.
 The property title, which defines who has legal ownership of a home, might not contain all of the updated information about liens on the property.
 It also may not include a complete history of the property.

 A property title search is comprehensive, so it looks for all local records and sources to uncover all available information about a property.
 Most importantly, a property title search will tell you who — besides the owner — has a claim on the home.

 “Anybody who does home improvement-type stuff can put liens on a house,” says Tyler Bundy, a top real estate agent in Omaha, Nebraska.
 “I had a situation where a contractor put a lien on the house, claiming the seller never paid him for work he completed.
 The city then put a lien on the house, too.”